jbampton/python-charts/README.md

 The first chart shows the top 100 most starred GitHub projects grouped by topic description displayed as a pie chart.

-The second chart is the Apple share price over the last year displayed as a line chart.
+The second chart is the Apple share price over the last year displayed as a line chart and the data is sourced from Google finance.

 Created using:
 - [Python](https://www.python.org/)